Eye and Vision Exams from Your Northern San Antonio Optometrist

 If you have these conditions, routine eye exams can help us to give you the proper treatment for those conditions.
 Ultimately, we want to protect your vision as long as possible.

 The second portion of your exam will focus on your vision.
 A vision exam is an opportunity for our team to determine just how good your vision is.
 This vision acuity test looks for any reduction in your vision.
 Conditions such as nearsightedness, farsightedness, and astigmatism are often present.
-If we find these areas of concern, your eye doctor in San Antonio will offer treatment options.
+If we find these areas of concern, your eye doctor in northern San Antonio will offer treatment options.
 This may include prescription eyeglasses.

 We also provide contact lens exams.
-When you visit with your optometrist in San Antonio, request a contact lens exam.
+When you visit with your optometrist in northern San Antonio, request a contact lens exam.
 This is a different type of eye exam that also includes taking specific measurements to determine if you would be a good candidate for contact lenses.
 A part of this eye care includes a contact lens fitting.

-When you come in for an eye exam, your optometrist in San Antonio will speak to you about any vision concerns you have.
+When you come in for an eye exam, your optometrist in northern San Antonio will speak to you about any vision concerns you have.
 Tell us about any changes in your eyesight such as blurry vision, black spots, or limited quality vision.
 We will perform both types of vision and eye care screenings and then offer any treatment options you need.
 Your appointment is a fantastic time to talk to us about steps you can take to minimize the risks to your vision.
 We can also help you with LASIK eye surgery.
 And, if you need a prescription, we have a large selection of lenses and frames available for you to select from.

 Eye Exam and Consultation